Common Cold Diagnosis

 Your respiratory illness might be the flu if you have fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
 Some people may have vomiting and diarrhea.
 People may be infected with the flu and have respiratory symptoms without a fever.
 Flu viruses usually cause the most illness during the colder months of the year.
 However, influenza can also occur outside of the typical flu season.
 In addition, other viruses can also cause respiratory illness similar to the flu.
 So, it is impossible to tell for sure if you have the flu based on symptoms alone.
 If your doctor needs to know for sure whether you have the flu, there are laboratory tests that can be done.

 A number of flu tests are available to detect influenza viruses.
 The most common are called “rapid influenza diagnostic tests.”
 These tests can provide results in 30 minutes or less.
 Unfortunately, the ability of these tests to detect the flu can vary greatly.
 Therefore, you could still have the flu, even though your rapid test result is negative.
-In addition to rapid tests, there are several more accurate and sensitive flu tests available that must be performed in specialized laboratories, such as those found in hospitals or state public health laboratories.
-All of these tests require that a health care provider swipe the inside of your nose or the back of your throat with a swab and then send the swab for testing.
+In addition to rapid tests, there are several more accurate and sensitive flu tests available that must be performed in specialized laboratories.
+All these tests require a doctor to pass a swab for sample, inside the nose or the back of the throat and then send it for analysis.
 These tests do not require a blood sample.

-Your health care provider may diagnose you with flu based on your symptoms and their clinical judgment or they may choose to use an influenza diagnostic test.
-During an outbreak of respiratory illness.
-Testing for flu can help determine if flu viruses are the cause of the outbreak.
-Flu testing can also be helpful for some people with suspected flu who are pregnant or have a weakened immune system.
-And for whom a diagnosis flu can help their doctor make decisions about their care.
+Your doctor can diagnose the flu based on your symptoms and clinical criteria or you can choose to use a diagnostic test for the flu.
+Flu tests may also be useful for some people with suspected influenza, who are pregnant or have a weakened immune system.
+And for whom a diagnosis of influenza, can help your doctor make decisions about your care.

 Every year more than 200,000 people in the U.S. wind up in the hospital because of the flu.
 Tens of thousands die.
 Infants, the elderly, and people with certain diseases or weakened immune systems are the most at risk.
-But a flu emergency can happen to anyone.
 So it’s important to know the signs of trouble.